radwanCS/Tsinghua-CS-SelfStudy/README.md

-# Tsinghua Computer Science & Technology SelfStudy
+# Tsinghua Computer Science & Technology SelfStudy Guide
 A self-study guide for Computer Science based on Tsinghua University's curriculum and the REKCARC-TSC-UHT project on github